element-hq/element-desktop/README.md

 ## Native Build

+TODO: List native pre-requisites

 Optionally, [build the native modules](https://github.com/vector-im/element-desktop/blob/develop/docs/native-node-modules.md), which include support for searching in encrypted rooms and secure storage.
-Make sure that you install all the pre-requisites to [build the native modules](https://github.com/vector-im/element-desktop/blob/develop/docs/native-node-modules.md).
 Skipping this step is fine, you just won't have those features.

 Then, run
 ```